Pension scams and how to spot them

 If you’re concerned about a potential offer or deal, it’s a good idea to plan carefully and contact an impartial adviser, not affiliated with the company, for advice.

 If you’re exchanging money as part of an investment, always use regulated solutions.
 CurrencyFair is regulated by the Central Bank of Ireland under the European Communities (Payments Services) Regulations 2009.
 This regulation governs foreign exchange and money remittance.
 CurrencyFair Limited is registered with the Financial Conduct Authority (FCA) under the Temporary Permissions Regime (TPR).
+For a more detailed look at sending money abroad securely, check out our guide: Sending money abroad: a guide to international money transfers.
 Sign up today to transfer money safely and securely, with world-class customer support and fair FX rates up to eight times cheaper than the banks.

 November 18, 2019